altexdim/sourcemod-plugin-gungame/README.txt

     + Save levels on disconnect and restore on reconnect.
     * Fix warmup end right after round_restart (warmup is ending 1 second before round_restart).
     * Sometimes "!scores" shows wrong levels if it was many knife battles.
       I can not figure out algorythm to reproduce this bug.
+Maybe all is ok.
     + Add option to reload ammo on player kill.
     * Check what is IsDmActive for.